XuankangLin/DiffAbs/README.md

 with Python 3.7 and PyTorch 1.5, it should generalize to other platforms and older PyTorch (perhaps ≥ v1.0) smoothly.

+However, Python ≤ 3.6 may be incompatible.
+Because type annotations are specified everywhere and the type annotation of self class is only supported by `__future__.annotations` in Python 3.7.
+If using Python 3.6, this needs to use 'type string' instead.

 ## Installation